r3labs/sse/README.md

 #### Example Client

-The client exposes a way to connect to an SSE server.
+The client exposes a way to connect to a SSE server.
 The client can also handle multiple events under the same url.

 To create a new client: